semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

     sink(s.pop())
 ```

 The following rule cannot find the above-described issue.
-The reason is that Semgrep does not know that executing `s.add(x)` makes `x` one of the elements in the set data structure `s`.
+The reason is that Semgrep is not aware that executing `s.add(x)` makes `x` one of the elements in the set data structure `s`.

 ```yaml
 mode: taint